retiangson/MSE800_Car_Rental/README.md

 # Car Rental System – User Documentation

 ## Overview
-The **Car Rental System** is a Python-based application designed to automate the rental process for a car rental company.
+Car Rental System The purpose of the Car Rental System application is to automate the rental system.

-It replaces manual paperwork with a digital solution that supports **user management, car management, rental booking, and rental lifecycle management**.
+It replaces the manual paperwork with a digital solution that enables user and car management, booking requests and rental life cycle management.

+This platform has been implemented following OOP (Object-Oriented Programming), multilayer-based development and also applying Design Patterns (Repository, Service Layer, DTO’s, Singleton for DB Manager).

+Installation & Configuration.

 The system follows **Object-Oriented Programming (OOP)** principles, **layered architecture**, and **design patterns** (Repository, Service Layer, DTOs, Singleton for DB Manager).